MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 ## Prepare for this change

-To prepare for this change, we recommend that you work with the business units in your organization that use macros in their Office files, such as the Finance department, and with independent software vendors (ISVs) that you rely on who make use of macros in Office files.
+To prepare for this change, we recommend that you work with the business units in your organization that use macros in their Office files, such as the Finance department.
+You'll want to identify those macros and determine what [steps to take](#steps-to-take-to-allow-vba-macros-to-run-in-files-that-you-trust) to keep using those macros.
+You'll also want to work with independent software vendors (ISVs) that provide macros in your Office files.
+For example, to see if they can digitally sign their code and you can treat them as a trusted publisher.

 Also, review the following information: